Questions about KVM Switches You Need to Know

 Port emulation is important with KVM switches.
 It makes sure that the computer still thinks the mouse is connected directly to the computer.
 This function is often used to control machines that may reboot in unattended operation.

 The are various options of KVM switches in the market.
 Some offer USB sharing, OSD, audio support, port emulation and multi-platform capability.
 And for the accessories, there are power cords, KVM cables and RJ45 to VGA interface module, which lead to different prices of KVM switch.
-FS.COM offers rack mount and LCD KVM switches with different ports for local or remote applications.
-Here is the KVM switch price list of part products in FS.COM.
+FS.com offers rack mount and KVM switches with different ports for local or remote applications.
+Here is the KVM switch price list of part products in FS.com.

 |Rack Mount KVM Switch||8-Port 2 Users Cat5 USB KVM Switch with IP Remote Access||$510|